Physics-informed Neural Networks with Periodic Activation Functions for Solute Transport in Heterogeneous Porous Media: Computational Experiments

-Table \ref{Table1} compares the inference time for PiNN with the \textit{sin} activation function and FEM resolving the solute transport in the 2D homogeneous (Case 3) and heterogeneous (Case 4) porous media.
+Table \ref{Table1} compares the inference time for PiNN with the \textit{sin} activation function and FEM resolving solute transport in 2D homogeneous (case 3) and heterogeneous (Case 4) porous media.
 The speed-up factor achieved is around three orders of magnitude and can considerably escalate when a higher-resolution mesh (i.e., a higher number of elements) is used by the FEM solver; a situation that is often faced in cases with higher levels of heterogeneities.
-Indeed, in such cases, the number of collection points used by PiNN also increases, which could negatively impact the cost of the training but not the inference time.
+In fact, in such cases, the number of collocation points used by PiNN also increases, which could negatively impact the cost of training but not the inference time.
 Therefore, the computational efficiency of PiNN is certainly superior to that of a traditional solver (e.g., FEM) in domains with complex geometry and heterogeneity.
 It is also notable that PiNN comes with several drawbacks.
-The two most common drawbacks that were also faced in this study are: (i) PiNN's learning process and hyperparameter tuning were conducted manually.
-The training can face gradient vanishing problems, which prohibitively slow down the training phase; and (ii) PiNN did not always converge due to competing non-linear loss terms (e.g., PDE loss terms related to the pressure and concentration fields in addition to the loss terms related to initial/boundary conditions for both of the fields).
-It requires trials and errors to adjust the loss terms' weight functions to mitigate the instability.
-The lack of a theoretical condition or constraint (e.g., Courant number in traditional computational fluid dynamics \cite{atmakidis2010study}) to assure convergence is an open research area for investigation.
-All in all, considering the effectiveness of PiNN in combining scientific computing and DL as well as accelerating computation, the addition of PiNNs to the simulations of porous media flow should be investigated further.
-For example, a future study could be the assessment of PiNNs to model non-isothermal reactive flows in highly heterogeneous and deformable porous media.
+The two most common drawbacks that were also faced in this study are: (i) PiNN's training can face gradient vanishing problems, which can prohibitively slow down the learning process; and (ii) PiNN did not always converge due to competing non-linear loss terms (e.g., PDE loss terms related to the pressure and concentration fields in addition to the loss terms related to initial/boundary conditions for both of the fields).
+It requires trials and errors or other adaptive techniques to adjust the loss terms' weight functions to mitigate the instability.
+The lack of a theoretical condition or constraint (e.g., Courant number in traditional computational fluid dynamics \cite{atmakidis2010study}) to ensure convergence is an open research area for investigation.
+Overall, considering the effectiveness of PiNN in combining scientific computing and DL and accelerating computation, the addition of PiNNs to the simulations of porous media flow should be further investigated.
+For example, a future study could be the assessment of PiNNs to model non-isothermal reactive flows with anisotropic dispersion coefficient in highly heterogeneous and deformable porous media.